JeanRessouche/SouchProd.EntityFrameworkCore.Firebird/README.md

 This project inherit from the [Microsoft Entity Framework Core](https://github.com/aspnet/EntityFrameworkCore) (under Apache licence).

-This  benefit also from the great work made on the [Pomelos MySql EF Core provider](https://github.com/PomeloFoundation/Pomelo.EntityFrameworkCore.MySql), a large part of this repository code was forked from this it.
+This project benefit also from the great work made on the [Pomelos MySql EF Core provider](https://github.com/PomeloFoundation/Pomelo.EntityFrameworkCore.MySql), a large part of this repository code was forked from this it.

 ## License